Learning from Human Directional Corrections: Introduction

-The proposed method is validated by two human-robot games based on a two-link robot arm and a 6-DoF quadrotor maneuvering system, where a human player, by applying directional corrections, teaches the robot for motion control in environments with obstacles.
-The experiment results demonstrate that the proposed method enables a non-expert human player to train a robot to learn an effective control objective function for desired motion with few directional corrections.
+Numerical examples, a user study on two human-robot games, and a real-world quadrotor experiment confirm the efficacy and convergence of the proposed algorithm.
+The user study and real-world experiment further show that the proposed method is significantly more effective (higher success rate), efficient/effortless (fewer corrections needed), and potentially more accessible (fewer early wasted trials) than the state-of-the-art methods.

-In the following, Section II describes the problem.
-Section III proposes the main algorithm outline.
-Section IV provides theoretical results of the algorithm and its detailed implementation.
-Numerical simulations and comparison are in Section V. Section VI presents the experiments on two human-robot games.
+In what follows, Section II describes the problem formulation.
+Section III outlines the main algorithm and presents its geometric interpretation.
+Section IV provides the theoretical results of the algorithm and its detailed implementation.
+Various numerical examples and comparisons are given in Section V. Section VI presents a user study and Section VII provides a real-world experiment.
 Conclusions are drawn in Section VIII.
+The appendix includes the proof, discussion, and possible extension of this work.